UlasTosun/Unity-VFX-Graph-Examples/README.md

 ![Signed Distance Field](Screenshots/SDF.png)<br/><br/>

-**Custom HLSL Nodes:** This case demonstrates how to inject custom HLSL codes to VFX Graph Blocks and Operators.It breaks the limitations of the built-in nodes and gives more flexibility and control on the graph.
+**Custom HLSL Nodes:** This case demonstrates how to inject custom HLSL codes to VFX Graph Blocks and Operators.It breaks the limitations of the built-in nodes and gives more flexibility and control on the graph.<br/><br/>

 ## VFX Graph vs. Particle System